-- 3.3.11 Table 3.2 shows that education and some employment facilities are within the appropriate walking and cycling distances defined by the PSP Plan.
-It also highlights the need for additional facilities and amenities to be provided at part of the proposed site. - 3.3.12 In addition to local level policy, the proximity of facilities and amenities can be considered at the national level.
-In this regard, the most recent transport statistics are set out within the DfT's 'National Travel Survey: 2016' (NTS). - 3.3.13 This indicates that 25% of all journeys and 80% of journeys under one mile (1.6km) are made by foot.
-Table NTS0306 within the NTS also indicates that the average walking trip length is 0.7miles (1.3km). - 3.3.14 In addition, national guidance on this issue is provided by Manual for Streets (MfS) which, at Para 4.4.1, states that: - "Walkable neighbourhoods are typically characterised by having a range of facilities within 10 minutes' [up to about 800m] walking distance of residential areas which residents may access comfortably on foot.
-However, this is not an upper limit and PPG13 states that walking offers the greatest potential to replace short car trips, particularly those under 2km.' - 3.3.15 Whilst MfS suggests that the greatest potential to replace short car trips is for those under 2km, this is not a maximum distance to which pedestrians are willing to walk.
-The NTS (at Table NTS0308) also identifies that 26% of walking trips are over 1 mile (1.6km) and 4% over 2 miles (3.2km) in length. - 3.3.16 The Local Transport Note (LTN) 1/04 Policy, Planning and Design for Walking and Cycling provides further guidance stating that:

-"There are limits to the distances generally considered acceptable for utility walking and cycling.
+- 3.3.13 Table 3.1 shows that education and some employment facilities are within the appropriate walking and cycling distances defined by the PSP Plan.
+It also highlights the need for additional facilities and amenities to be provided at part of the proposed site. - 3.3.14 In addition to local level policy, the proximity of facilities and amenities can be considered at the national level.
+In this regard, the most recent transport statistics are set out within the DfT's 'National Travel Survey: 2016' (NTS). - 3.3.15 This indicates that 25% of all journeys and 80% of journeys under one mile (1.6km) are made by foot.
+Table NTS0306 within the NTS also indicates that the average walking trip length is 0.7miles (1.3km). - 3.3.16 In addition, national guidance on this issue is provided by Manual for Streets (MfS) which, at Para 4.4.1, states that: - "Walkable neighbourhoods are typically characterised by having a range of facilities within 10 minutes' [up to about 800m] walking distance of residential areas which residents may access comfortably on foot.
+However, this is not an upper limit and PPG13 states that walking offers the greatest potential to replace short car trips, particularly those under 2km." - 3.3.17 Whilst MfS suggests that the greatest potential to replace short car trips is for those under 2km, this is not a maximum distance to which pedestrians are willing to walk.
+The NTS (at Table NTS0308) also identifies that 26% of walking trips are over 1 mile (1.6km) and 4% over 2 miles (3.2km) in length. - 3.3.18 The Local Transport Note (LTN) 1/04 Policy, Planning and Design for Walking and Cycling provides further guidance stating that: - "There are limits to the distances generally considered acceptable for utility walking and cycling.
 The mean average length for walking journeys is approximately 1 km (0.6 miles) and for cycling, it is 4 km (2.4 miles), although journeys of up to three times these distances are not uncommon for regular commuters.
-The distances people are prepared to walk or cycle depend on their fitness and physical ability, journey purpose, settlement size, and walking/cycling conditions".
+The distances people are prepared to walk or cycle depend on their fitness and physical ability, journey purpose, settlement size, and walking/cycling conditions". - 3.3.19 Again, this is reiterated and substantiated in the recent NTS, which identifies that the average trip length by bicycle is 3.1 miles (5.0km).
+Furthermore, Table NTS0308 identifies that 86% of all cycle trips are over 1 mile (1.6km) and 57% over 2 miles (3.2km).
+A total of 79% of all cycle journeys are made over distances less than 5 miles (8km).